 International students who wish to enroll and complete the DCA Certificate entirely online do not need to apply through the International Students Office, since an F1 Visa is not required to take our online courses abroad.
 To enroll, please visit the Design Communication Arts Certificate page.

 There is overcrowding for the average graphic designer in Los Angeles, but you don’t have to be average.
 You can distinguish yourself from the crowd by offering more than a commodity.
 With work, you can offer a comprehensive understanding of the design process and the ability to contribute value at different stages.

 Do you offer job placement?

-Getting involved with our UCLAx AIGA Student Group is a great way to network and strategize while you are a student.
+Getting a student membership to AIGA Los Angeles is a great way to network and strategize while you are a student.
 That way, when you finish the DCA Certificate Program, you can land a position you’re excited about.
 We often post internship opportunities on our website and Facebook page, which you may want to consider while you’re a student.
 DCA Certificate candidates can receive credit for approved internships, and currently enrolled certificate students can access CareerSpot as well.